-MastectomyBreast removal surgery; Subcutaneous mastectomy; Total mastectomy; Simple mastectomy; Modified radical mastectomy
+MastectomyBreast removal surgery; Subcutaneous mastectomy; Nipple sparing mastectomy; Total mastectomy; Skin sparing mastectomy, Simple mastectomy; Modified radical mastectomy; Breast cancer - mastectomy

 WOMAN DIAGNOSED WITH BREAST CANCER

 The most common reason for a mastectomy is breast cancer.

 If you are diagnosed with breast cancer, talk to your health care provider about your choices:

 Mastectomy - what to ask your doctor; Breast reconstruction - what to ask your doctor; TRAM flap - what to ask your doctor; Latissimus dorsi flap - w...

 - Lumpectomy is when only the breast cancer and tissue around the cancer are removed.
 This is also called breast conservation therapy or partial mastectomy.
 Most of your breast will be left.

 - Mastectomy is when all breast tissue is removed.